goatchurchprime/godot_multiplayer_networking_workbench/README.md

 # Godot4 Multiplayer networking workbench

 This utility wraps the workings of the three [highlevel multiplayer](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html) networking protocols (**ENet**, **Websockets**, and **WebRTC**) into a plugin that can be dropped into any Godot project to enable it to be networked.

-There are hooks to enable VR players to compress, transmit, unpack and interpolate their avatar movements across the network by sharing keyframes into the Animation system.
+The plugin is optimized for use for Virtual Reality (VR/XR) players and their avatars, but it can be a starting point for any multiplayer application.
+Multiplayer game design is a very wide field, and this plugin is for exploring game mechanics and technical requirements as quickly as possible so as to inform early game design-- _and how you are going to avoid depending on realtime interactive physics if you know what is good for you!_

 ### Lightning talk at GodotCon2024
 [![image](https://github.com/user-attachments/assets/b8a64026-3cf3-42bd-a080-d45eeeefba05)](https://www.youtube.com/watch?v=iyRvLdhATFo)